Dufour vs Jeanneau vs Bavaria: The Differences!

 Bavaria goes big on space.
 You’ll notice wider cockpits, robust hardware, and easy step-down transoms.
 Their layouts prioritize easy movement and group sailing.
 If you’re thinking about family weekends or entertaining friends, Bavaria’s cockpit space makes everything feel less cramped, even under sail.

-If you’re looking for luxury touches with sailing pedigree, Dufour delivers.
 If you want clean, logical layouts and a sailor’s setup, Jeanneau hits the mark.
 And if space and comfort are your top criteria, Bavaria offers more room to breathe.

 Stepping down into the saloon, the differences between these brands come into sharper focus.